CodeWithGamez/website/CodeWithGamez/content/_index.md

 Updates

 + **7/27/20**
-  - Made and added third video to website
+  - Made and added third and fourth videos to website
   - Messing around with repl.it to see what is easiest for new users to deal with files

 + **7/24/20**